Bernard-LTW/unit-1/lesson_1.md

-What are variables in computer programming?
+-What are variables in computer programming?

+In programming, a variable is a value that can change, depending on conditions or on information passed to the program.

-What types of variable can we use in Python?
+-What types of variable can we use in Python?

+Numbers, String, List, Tuple, Dictionary

 What are the four CTS?

+-Reference
+-Value